agoila/udacity-carnd-P2/Writeup-P2.md

 ### Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Here's the visualization of the trained network's feature maps for the first convolutional layer "conv1" for all the web test images:

+![alt text][image10]